 So, in the playful spirit of clickbait lists, here is my top five reasons to have a teacher even after you have realized you are not the ‘me’ you thought yourself to be.

-Why a Guru is Good for You–Even if your Me is Missing in Action
+Why a Teacher is Good for You–Even if your Me is Missing in Action

 1. A Real Teacher Points the Finger Back at You.